cogitoweb/SonataAdminBundle/Resources/doc/reference/extensions.rst

     .. code-block:: yaml

         # app/config/config.yml
             sonata_admin:
                 extensions:
-                app.publish.extension:
+                    acme.demo.publish.extension:
                         admins:
-                        - app.admin.article
+                            - acme.demo.admin.article

-Using the ``config.yml`` file has some advantages, it allows you to keep your configuration centralized and it provides some extra options you can use to wire your extensions in a more dynamic way.
+Using the config.yml file has some advantages, it allows you to keep your configuration centralized and it provides some extra options you can use to wire your extensions in a more dynamic way.
 This means you can change the behaviour of all admins that manage a class of a specific type.